Title: Finding your Prince Charming.

 Unfortunately, I wasn't the only one with designs on the young Prince, which explained why Jessica and Lauren had been busy pruning themselves for the past three hours with all kinds of potions and remedy's to better their appearance.
 Victoria had even invested in expensive new dresses in an effort to lure the Princes affections.

-Sadly, her generosity didn't stretch to me and had it not been for my good friend Angela's intervention, I would have had to make do with one of their old castaways, but thanks to her kindness I was wearing a royal blue gown that was simply beautiful.
-It wasn't overly extravagant, with not too much embroidery and little detailing, but that was what I had wanted.
-While the bodice hinted at my modest cleavage, it was not too scandalous, unlike my overexcited sisters gowns I might add.
-I never usually bothered with make up but I made an exception for the occasion.
+Had it not been for my good friend Angela's intervention, I would have had to make do with one of their old castaways, but thanks to her kindness I was wearing a royal blue gown that was simply beautiful.
+It wasn't overly extravagant, with not too much embroidery and little detailing, but that was what I wanted.
+The bodice hinted at cleavage, but it wasn't too scandalous, unlike my overexcited sisters gowns I might add.
+I never usually bothered with make up but made an exception for the occasion.
 The light make up really emphasised my features, making my eyes look brighter, my skin healthier and my lips a little fuller.

 I'd never thought myself beautiful, but I had to admit that I did look better than my usual dowdy self.
 I had a final look over myself in the mirror, before making my way to the carriage, where my so called family were ready and waiting for me.